 I know fast results sound appealing, but they don’t last.
 Overly-restrictive diets slowly eat at you and before you know it, you’re bingeing on leftover cake at 3 in the morning.

 To achieve sustained fat loss, you need a moderate caloric deficit, flexibility to enjoy some of your favorite foods and moderate amounts of weight training.
+On the same note, you should be careful not to diet for too long.

 You don’t need to cut out carbs after 6 pm.